gabriellestock/MART341-WebDesign/WebDesignHomework/Assignment11/README.md

 # Assignment 11 - Web Development Techniques

 ## HTML Page:
 For this assignment, I will be working on the **story.html** page.
-This page will highlight the background story of the imaginary client, "Glow Up Skincare," a brand that provides natural beauty and skincare products.
+This page will highlight the background story of the imaginary client, "Glow Up!," a brand that provides tips and tricks on skincare and makeup.

 ## Required Techniques:
 1. **External CSS Style Sheet**: